- 100+ Miles

 - *Prerequisites: Completed a verifiable 100k race in the previous 2 years or sub 11 hour 50 mile race and a healthy appetite for beauty and a whole lot of pain

-- 1 GIANT Loop Course that is so big it covers 2 states, Start & Finish At Big Elk Creek
+- Start & Finish At Big Elk Creek

 - 95+% Single Track (zero asphalt, only a few miles of dirt road to connect you to Indian Cr.)

-- 4 Drop Bag Spots (N. Indian Cr.
-AS counts as 2)
+- 5 Drop Bag Spots (N. Indian Cr. & Little Elk AS each count as 2)

-- 4 Vehicle Crew Access Spots (N. Indian Cr.
-AS counts as 2)
+- 5 Vehicle Crew Access Spots (N. Indian Cr. & Little Elk AS each count as 2)

 - Pacers Allowed After Mile 30